hangxingliu/canvas-datagrid-patch/docs/draw/README.md

 In order to understand and appreciate it.
 You can search `initDraw();` in your editor to find the beginning of the core flow.
-You will see the codes of core flow like these:
+You will see the code of core flow like these:

 ``` javascript
 self.ctx.save();